 If you are an employee aboard a vessel and are injured due to the ship owner’s negligence, navigating the rules of the Jones Act to determine if you have the right to sue for compensation under the law can be challenging.

 If you are not an employee, the situation is only murkier.
-To best assess your qualification and how to prove your status as a working seaman with an employer, you need the expertise of a Jones Act lawyer to guide you through the process.
+To best assess your qualifications and how to prove your status as a working seaman with an employer, you need the expertise of a Jones Act lawyer to guide you through the process.